jlouis/safetyvalve/README.md

 # Changes

+### v2.0.0 -> v2.2.0

+Allow to pass parameters to queue algorithms.
+In particular, use this to provide parameters to the CoDel classifier.
+Change should be fully backwards compatible.

 ### v2.0.0 -> v2.1.0

 Enable a new configuration parameter, `queue_type`.
 This parameter defines a module which handles the queueing strategy used by the system.
 In short, queues are now plugable.
 If omitted, the queue defaults to `sv_queue_ets` which is an ETS-based queueing strategy.
 Hence, the minor version bump as it should not affect any users and be fully backwards compatible.